Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Introduction

 Section \ref{rev} reviews the algebraic geometry and differential algebra used to rigorously justify our results in Sections \ref{regsysresults} and \ref{rga}.
 If we do not have a reference at hand or the proof is short, we provide a proof without claiming originality.

 Most of the material in Section \ref{rev} is standard and is self-contained assuming familiarity with basic linear algebra and multivariate calculus.
-That said, the ideas are nontrivial and, depending on background, readers may need to study most or all of Section \ref{rev} in order to fully understand the new results and proofs in Sections \ref{regsysresults} and \ref{rga}.
-However, skimming Section \ref{rev} for notation and definitions should provide a good initial picture even without carefully reading Section \ref{rev}.
+That said, the ideas are nontrivial and, depending on background, readers may need to review some or all of Section \ref{rev} in order to fully understand the new results and proofs in Sections \ref{regsysresults} and \ref{rga}.
+However, scanning Section \ref{rev} for notation and definitions provides a good initial picture.
 Sections \ref{regsysresults} and \ref{rga} are the heart of the paper.
 In Section \ref{regsysresults} the main contributions are Theorems \ref{satinvar} and \ref{invarcor}.
 Theorem \ref{satinvar} identifies a novel sufficient condition for a system $(A=0,S\neq 0)$ of polynomial equations and inequations to implicitly determine an invariant.
 Theorem \ref{invarcor} gives multiple criteria, frequently met in practice, that allow $(A=0,S\neq 0)$ to define the associated invariant more explicitly.
 A detailed example (Section \ref{lorenzex1}) illustrates the necessary computations while postponing a full explanation until Section \ref{lorenzex2}.